Attack Resistance Management

 Note: This section is only for the Squad plan.

 You have group access control here to define who and what they can do.
-When you give access to the group, there are four role options available:
+When you give access to the group, there are three role options available:

 To get more information about it, check the Roles section.